-- E13.7P If the Executive Dean still wishes to expel the student after he or she has been given the opportunity to be heard, the Executive Dean shall submit a request to the Director of Corporate and Academic Services/Academic Registrar that the student be expelled from the programme, award, module or unit of study.
-The request shall include the reasons for the request, whether or not suspension pending the outcome of the request is sought and any written or verbal representations made by the student. - E13.8P On receipt of a proposal for expulsion which includes a proposal for suspension while expulsion is being considered, the Director of Corporate and Academic Services/Academic Registrar shall seek the permission of the Vice-Chancellor or nominee for the suspension and shall inform the student and the Executive Dean of the Vice-Chancellor's or nominee's decision. - The student shall be given an opportunity to be heard by the Vice-Chancellor or nominee and to be represented by the Students' Union before the decision is made on the proposal to expel.
-The Vice-Chancellor or nominee may make any decision appropriate to the case including a period of temporary suspension and expulsion from the University. - E13.10P The Director of Corporate and Academic Services/Academic Registrar shall notify the student and the Executive Dean of the Vice-Chancellor's or nominee's decision. - E13.11P The University disciplinary rules and procedures for non academic discipline can be found at: http://www1.uwe.ac.uk/aboutus/policies.aspx.
+- E13.6P If an Executive Dean considers that a student's participation in a programme, award, module or unit of study is of such a nature as to render it unlikely that the student could fulfil its academic, assessment, professional or practice requirements the Executive Dean may propose that the student shall be expelled from the programme, award, module or unit of study.
+Such a proposal shall only be made after the Executive Dean or his or her nominee has given the student the opportunity to be heard and to be represented by the Students' Union.
+The Executive Dean shall notify the student in writing of the proposal to expel, of the date and time set aside for the opportunity to be heard and shall remind him or her of the assistance which can be provided by the Students' Union. - E13.7P If the Executive Dean still wishes to expel the student after he or she has been given the opportunity to be heard, the Executive Dean shall submit a request to the Head of Complaints and Appeals that the student be expelled from the programme, award, module or unit of study.
+The request shall include the reasons for the request, whether or not suspension pending the outcome of the request is sought and any written or verbal representations made by the student. - E13.8P On receipt of a proposal for expulsion which includes a proposal for suspension while the request is being considered, the Head of Complaints and Appeals shall seek the permission of the Vice-Chancellor or nominee for the suspension and shall inform the student and the Executive Dean of the Vice-Chancellor's or nominee's decision. - E13.9P Any temporary suspension of the student will remain in force until such time as it is changed by the outcome of this Procedure. - E13.10P On receipt of a proposal for expulsion, the Head of Complaints and Appeals will send a copy of the request to the student, and provide an opportunity for the student to appeal within 10 working days. - E13.11P The only grounds for appeal shall be: - that the University has failed to follow the procedure as set out; - that the student has material new information/evidence which was not reasonably available before. - E13.12P The Vice-Chancellor or nominee, in consultation with the Head of Complaints and Appeals, will consider the appeal submission and determine whether there are valid grounds to proceed.
+Where valid grounds have been determined, the Head of Complaints and Appeals will invite the student to submit additional evidence within a specified timeframe for further consideration.
+This may include an opportunity for the student to be heard by the Vice-Chancellor or nominee and to be represented by the Students' Union.

+- E13.13P The Vice-Chancellor or nominee may make any decision appropriate to the case including a period of temporary suspension and expulsion from the University. - E13.14P The decision of the Vice-Chancellor or nominee will be final and will conclude this Procedure.
+The Head of Complaints and Appeals shall notify the student and the Executive Dean of the Vice-Chancellor's or nominee's decision. - E13.15P A 'Completion of Procedures' letter will be issued to the student.
+Further information on procedures for external and independent review can be obtained from the Office of the Independent Adjudicator for Higher Education website (www.oiahe.org.uk).